Join the Pen to Paper Challenge

 What is the Pen to Paper Challenge?

+It's like a fun run for those who'd rather write than run.
 For one month writers of all ages and varieties are committing to putting their heads down, their pens to paper, and their fingers to their keyboards to raise money for the Sydney Story Factory.

 This might mean keeping a creative journal for a month, writing Chapter 10 of your long-neglected novel, six new poems, a complete and proper short story, the next scene of your script, 1,000 words a day on that tricky article, or something entirely different - what matters is that you challenge yourself to just sit down and WRITE.